Giray18/etl-s3-airflow-snowflake-powerbi-marketing-data/README.md

 # Data engineering and ETL activites with S3 bucket (Cloud Storage) - Airflow (ETL) - Snowflake (Data Mart (Storage)) - Power BI (Visualization) on Marketing Data Sample
 This Repo contains activities related to ETL, data mart creation and visualization.
-As tool S3-AIRFLOW-SNOWFLAKE and Power BI used
+As tool/platform S3-AIRFLOW-SNOWFLAKE and Power BI used

 # Task Scenario:
 A marketing and a sales team would like to delve into their retail store digital shop item view data browsed by users in order to see mostly viewed items, sales success of same items and measure digital shop platform preference of users.
-Needed data will define company`s action plan to invest on mobile app or not and measure sales amount of items comparing with views of items.
+Needed data also will define company`s action plan to invest on mobile app or not and give awareness to sales team to compare sales amount of items comparing with views of items.

-Mainly, they would like to see 4 metric as below and consulted their data engineer to be able to accurately tracking those metrics;
+Mainly, they would like to see metrics that answers below business questions and consulted their data engineer to be able to accurately tracking those metrics;

-  - What is the most used platform on item views among channels (web, mobile app etc.) in a yearly based as time period?
+  - What is the most used platform on item views among platforms (web, mobile app etc.) in a yearly based as time period? and How all platforms performing?
   - What is the yearly amount of item views on all platforms?
   - What is the most viewed item on recent year and how many times viewed?
 (In the latest year on dataset)
   - What are the item view amounts and view ranks as yearly distributed?
+  - What is the trend in view amounts comparing year by year?
+  - What is the detailed view performance of top 10 most viewed items in a particular year?
+  - Is there any item dominantly view among all items?
+What are the distribution of views in top 10 items?

 # Current State:
-As learned by data architects of the company, online channels historical usage data resides on an AWS S3 storage location.
+As learned by data architects of the company, online platforms historical usage data resides on an AWS S3 storage location.
-2 files mentioned as keeping requested data with belo metadata, mentioned files are being upserted in a daily schedule,
+2 files mentioned as keeping requested data with belo metadata, mentioned files are being upserted in a daily schedule, (Files can be found on attachments of repo)

 * items.csv consisting of below fields and creates source of truth for items; (Mentioned file can be found on files)
   * adjective : categorical value defines main function of a product (nullable)